As a Canadian citizen, voting is your right and responsibility. Your community is shaped by the outcome of an election.

 There are NO paper ballots.

-If you require access to a computer or touchtone phone or need assistance which cannot be resolved via the HelpLine,
+If you require access to a computer or touchtone phone or need assistance which cannot be resolved via the HelpLine, please visit one of the following locations during the hours listed.

 Remember to bring your Voter Information Letter.